 You can also easily block all IP addresses other than yours by creating a “.htaccess” file and place it inside the “/wp-admin/” folder with the following code:

-allow from “Your IP address”
+order deny,allow allow from “Your IP address” deny from all

 If you access the admin panel from more than one IP address then allow multiple IP addresses by adding multiple allow commands as below: